 Let Your Daughter Be Herself

-The world lauds “good girls”, the ones who are always seemingly at their best behaviour.
+The world lauds “good girls”, the ones who are always seemingly at their best behavior.
 From an early age, girls subconsciously feel the pressure to be this good girl.
 This term is problematic because the word “good” in this context has annotations attached to it.
 It is not about being a good person, it is about being a well-behaved girl; one who does what she is told has perfect manners, and never makes mistakes.

 So don’t encourage your daughter to be perfect.
 Allow her to make mistakes.
 Remind her that everyone has faults and imperfections that make them who they are.
 She is allowed to be someone who doesn’t always have everything figured out, especially as she is growing up.
 But if you don’t give her room to make mistakes, she won’t find room to grow.

 According to reports, girls’ self-esteem drops three times faster in high school than boys.
 This goes to show that the pre-pubescent age is when your daughter is most vulnerable.
 With so many changes happening, everything about the world will seem confusing.
 It is also during that age when girls start fixating more on their appearance.
 And this has a direct correlation with the toxicity that media feeds women.
 It is especially during this time that you need to reinstate her confidence.
 Tell her about the unfair beauty standards imposed on girls and show her real-life examples.
-This might be a lot to take in, but start slow and eventually, it will be helpful.
+This might be a lot to take in, but start slow, and eventually, it will be helpful.

 If you encourage your daughter to be herself and celebrate her individuality, she will have an easier time during adolescence.
 At this age, children struggle to understand themselves.
 So, if she already has a strong sense of identity, perhaps she will feel more confident in her own skin.